xalelax/blog/_posts/2020-02-03-time-series-encoder-decoder-tensorflow.md

 Our goal is to be able to predict the total bike usage for the week following prediction time.
-For the sake of simplicity, let's skip a lot of data cleaning/feature engineering steps one could apply to this dataset, and just load it via the following:
+For the sake of simplicity, let's skip a lot of data cleaning/feature engineering steps one should apply to this dataset, and just load it via the following:

 ```python